Recall

 Recall is not a word an action or a sound.
 It is the outcome of the dog wanting to be next to you and wanting you to be next to them.

-A good conditioned recall is esential for every dog.
-Even if you feel like you are never going to let your dog off leash there could be a time when the leash, harness or collar fails or they get out of the house or car without you knowing.
-Having good recall can save your dog's life.
+Recall is a command or signal you can give your dog to make it come to you.
+It is an essential skill for every dog.
+Even if you feel like you are never going to let your dog off leash, there could be a time when the leash, harness, or collar fails, or the dog gets out of the house or car without you knowing.
+Recall is an essential skill to teach any dog.

-- It gives you and your dogs more freedom on walks.
+- It gives you and your dogs more peace of mind and freedom on walks.

-- It is a legal requirement to have your dog under Effective Controll
+- It is a legal requirement to have your dog under Effective Control

 - It can help you and your dog get away from dangerous situations